scott-22/algorithm-reference/README.md

 One way to find the path with the maximum bottleneck is to create a _maximum_ spanning tree, which is almost exactly the same as the \*MINIMUM-SPANNING-TREE*  problem.
 This only works on undirected graphs.
 Once we have our MST, it’s quite simple to find the single path between each two nodes using a transversal in O(n) time.

 The minimax equivalent of this is quite literally the \*MINIMUM-SPANNING-TREE* problem.

+#### \*KTH-SHORTEST-PATH*
+This problem is similar to the \*SHORTEST-PATH* problem, but instead of finding the shortest, we find the k-th shortest (either strictly, i.e. the k-th minimum out of all possible path _lengths_, or non-strictly, i.e. the k-th minimum out all possible _paths_).

+##### \SECOND-SHORTEST-PATH
+There’s a special case to consider for the second shortest path if we know the start node _s_ and the end node _k_.
+This technique works for the strictly 2nd shortest path.
+We can compute it by solving \*SHORTEST-PATH* twice: once from the beginning and once from the end (so we have a prefix shortest distance and a suffix shortest distance).
+This is a very useful technique that’s used often for all sorts of graph problems, not just the second shortest path.
+Note that if the graph is directed then we need to reverse it before calculating the suffix shortest path.
+Then, for each edge _<u, v>_, we find _dst(s, u) + <u, v> + dst(v, k)_.
+If this value is greater than the shortest path, we consider it as a potential 2nd shortest path.
+TODO: PROVE THIS.
+If we’re allowed to visit each edge more than once, we can simply perform the same thing with the edge _<v, u>_.

+#### \*SHORTEST-PATH-WITH-SECONDARY-RESTRICTION*
+We define each edge to have a weight _w_ and a secondary weight _k_.
+The shortest path with secondary restriction should find the path with the minimum weight (sum of _w_) that satisfies the fact that the sum of all _k_ should be less than a certain _K_.
+To solve this, we modify **Dijkstra**.
+We keep track of the shortest path to each node that has a _k_ sum of exactly _ki_, for 1 ≤ _i_ ≤ _K_.
+This gives us O(VK) storage complexity, with the same time complexity (but worse runtime than normal **Dijkstra** in practice, given that every edge will likely be used).

+Sometimes the problem is defined in another way: we define each edge to have weight _w_ and a secondary weight _k_.
+The shortest path with the secondary restriction should find the path with the minimum sum of _w_, and then break ties with the second sum of _k_.
+Here, we modify **Dijkstra** again, where we compare paths by first comparing their _w_ sum, and then their _k_ sum.
+This has the same time and space complexity as normal.

 ### Components:
 #### \*CONNECTED-COMPONENTS*